parijatmishra/tf-eks-demo/README.md

 Notice that the pods' IP addresses are reflected in the service's `Endpoints` object.

 Pods inside the cluster can access the service at port `8080` using the automatically registered DNS name `hello-svc`.

+If you had launched the shell container in the previous section and left it running, you can connect back to it.
+Use `kubectl get pod -n test` to get the list of pods and find the full name of the shell pod, and then use `kubectl attach <pod-name> -c shell -i -t` command to get back into it.

-To test this, we first launch a "shell" container in the cluster in the same namespace `test`:
+Otherwise, launch a new "shell" container in the cluster in the same namespace `test`:

 ```
 $ kubectl run -it shell --image=busybox /bin/sh -n test